 - Jerry aka Mr. Policeman from Kaleido Star was Sora Naegino's more devoted fanboy.

-- Sweden from Axis Powers Hetalia is one of the tallest charas in the series, as well as Sealand's adoptive father.
+- Sweden from Hetalia: Axis Powers is one of the tallest charas in the series, as well as Sealand's adoptive father.
 Don't be fooled by his (handsome) Face of a Thug, he's among the sweetest nation-tans.

 - Fullmetal Alchemist gives us Alex Louis Armstrong, one of the biggest members of the Amestris military as well as among the most emotional and awesome ones.
 In fact, he's also the source of a HUGE Tear Jerker in the backstory, as he weeps and holds the lifeless body of an Ishvalan child right after the infamous Ishvalan massacre.
 Also the fact that he attempts to save some Ishvalan women and children, only for Kimblee to blow them up as they were running away.
 And the Crimson Alchemist acts like he did Armstrong a favor.
 No wonder the poor man wept tears like hot bullets right then.
 Then there's his reaction at Hughes' funeral, spurred on by Maes' daughter pulling a Please Wake Up.

 - In The Kurosagi Corpse Delivery Service, Numata is the muscle of the gang and also the one most interested in upholding a 'masculine ideal' for himself.
 He is also overly emotional and tends to cry a bit.
 The others commonly mock him for it.